Publications

 The Tribal Wildfire Resource Guide provides an overview of federal forest/fire policies and authorities, federal fire-planning programs and grant resources that may help tribes develop or strengthen fire-management programs.
 The Guide also highlights case studies from tribes around the United States that are actively engaged in planning or implementing fire-management programs.
 Click here to download the PDF: TWRG_final

-This website provides links to the 15-year report summarizing the effectiveness of the Federal-Tribal relationship between 1994 and 2008 on federal lands affected by the Northwest Forest Plan.
+This website provides links to the Northwest Forest Plan report summarizing the effectiveness of the Federal-Tribal relationship between 1994 and 2008 on federal lands affected by the Northwest Forest Plan.
 The primary objectives of the tribal monitoring program are to address the following questions:

 • For those trust resources identified in treaties with American Indians, what are their conditions and trends?